MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 # Learning Path 4 - Lab 4 - Exercise 1 - PIM Administrator approval

 As part of her Microsoft 365 pilot project, Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to implement Privileged Identity Management within Azure Active Directory.
 One of Adatum's pain points in their existing system is they have far too many users who have been assigned administrator roles.
-This has caused concern among management, who sees this as a threat to Adatum's data security.
+This has caused concern among management, who consider this a threat to Adatum's data security.
 They feel that too many people were originally assigned admin roles that shouldn't have been, and as such, they have access to secure information and resources that could potentially compromise the organization.

 Because there's a need to reduce the number of users with permanent administrator roles and yet still provide admin privileges to selected users when business justification warrants it, Holly has been tasked with implementing Azure Active Directory's Privileged Identity Management service.
 By implementing PIM, Adatum can reduce the number of users with admin roles and yet still be able to assign users with admin rights on an as-needed basis whenever necessary.